ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 Minimally, we want to display the temporal and spatial aspects of conflicts in a simulataneous fashion.
 We foresee a world map at the top of the design, and one (or more) temporal plots at the bottom showing how different variables changed over time.
 There would also be pulldown menus to filter the data according to specific variable (e.g, intensity, type, region of conflict).

-The following skecth is a first draft design we considered to display the data.
+The following skecth is a first draft design from Yvan we considered to display the data.

 <p align="center">Design A: Minimalistic design with a world map, temporal plot, and filters.<br>
 <img src="Designs/designA.jpg" width="800"/></p>

+The sketch above only presents a single temporal plot.
+We would ideally have more than one temporal plot in the overall design.
+We are considering to add a timeline in the form of a Gantt chart (or similar) to show when conflicts occured over time.
+Here is a sketch by Ed showing how this would be done.

 <p align="center">Timeline example sketch<br>
 <img src="Designs/timeline.jpg" width="800"/></p>